 About

-Stephen Miller, who worked as a congressional staffer for several years before being recruited by Steve Bannon for the 2016 Trump campaign, is among the most extreme of the extremists to serve as a senior policy advisor to the former president.
-With strong backing from white supremacists and nationalists, he was the driving force behind Trump’s racist, anti-immigrant, and anti-LGBTQ+ policies.
+With strong backing from white supremacists and nationalists, Miller has returned as the driving force behind Trump’s racist, anti-immigrant, and anti-LGBTQ+ policies.
 His xenophobia and unrelenting demonization of immigrants made him the focus of the 2020 book Hatemonger: Stephen Miller, Donald Trump and the White Nationalist Agenda.
-Four years later, he’s still stirring up fear and hatred at Trump rallies.
+In 2024 he was still stirring up fear and hatred with the same anti-immigrant rhetoric that continues to motivate the MAGA base.

 As a member of the administration when Trump lost the 2020 election, Miller helped spread the Big Lie and played a key role in trying to overturn the results through the fake electors scheme, a plan he vigorously embraced and defended well after all states certified their results and determined that Biden had won the election.